 When an employer fails to exercise reasonable precautions or to provide for the safety of the crew aboard a vessel, that employer may be held liable to pay for the injuries that result.
 Claims for employer negligence may include:

 We invite you to call our home offices in Houston at (713)597-3836 for a free and completely confidential consultation with an experienced drilling rig, ship & platform injuries attorney.
-You may also contact us by email for honest answers to your important questions or to schedule an appointment for a case evaluation.
+You may also contact us by email for honest answers to your important questions or to schedule an appointment for a case evaluation with our maritime lawyers in Houston.